July in Your Garden:

 Vegetables and Herbs

-Plant summer vegetables such as beans, corn, cucumbers, lettuce, radishes and summer squash.
+Plant beans, corn, cucumbers, lettuce, radishes and summer squash.
 Trim and support tomatoes to keep fruit from touching the ground.
 Remove most side shoots to train from a single leader.
 Harvest onions when foliage turns yellow.
 Continue drying flowers and herbs for year round use or for holiday gifts.

 Peg down runners of late variety strawberries for the next crop.
 Pick apricots, early apples, citrus, nectarines, peaches, pears and plums.
 Evergreen provides a wide variety of your favorite fruiting trees and vines.
 With proper care and planning you can grow delicious and productive fruit trees all season long.
-For smaller spaces choose from a variety of dwarf and espaliered fruit trees, or perhaps a tree grafted to provide two or even three different kinds of fruit.
+For smaller spaces choose from a variety of dwarf and espaliered fruit trees.

 Keep fallen fruits and vegetable and spent flowers picked up so as not to encourage pests.